 Last, but absolutely not least, is the accessibility to support.
 If you have been woken up at 4:00am by a frantic call from your boss wondering why your application is down and how quickly you can get it back up, you know exactly what I’m talking about.
 Each minute of downtime can cause you thousands of dollars of business, and much worse, a security breach could shut your business down altogether and put an everlasting stain on your reputation.
-By leveraging a DBaaS platform, you can get ahead of over 90% of these critical issues, and have a team of MongoDB experts at your side 24/7 for the unavoidable 10% to help you quickly identify and resolve the issues to get your deployment back to a healthy, running state.
+By leveraging a DBaaS platform and their different support packages, you can get ahead of over 90% of these critical issues, and have a team of MongoDB experts at your side 24/7 for the unavoidable 10% to help you quickly identify and resolve the issues to get your deployment back to a healthy, running state.

 At ScaleGrid, we identified DigitalOcean as an up-and-coming rockstar for hosting MongoDB and cloud computing in general back in 2013, and were the first DBaaS platform to launch support for MongoDB DigitalOcean.
 Still today, we are the only fully managed DBaaS platform that allows you to automate your hosting for MongoDB on DigitalOcean and leverage enterprise-grade database management tools to optimize your deployment performance, security and availability in the cloud.
 If you’re interested in trying out some of the advanced capabilities of a DBaaS for MongoDB on DigitalOcean, you can start a free 30-day trial with no credit card required to explore the automation tools, and check out the Compare MongoDB Providers page to see how we stack up against MongoDB Atlas, mLab, ObjectRocket and Compose for MongoDB.